Layout & Container Widgets

 Animated

-Wrapper for opacity and/or height transitions. height sets the animation target; stacks measure that value for layout and gap math.
+Wrapper for opacity, fg/bg color, height, and opt-in x/y position transitions. height sets the animation target; stacks measure that value for layout and gap math.

 | Prop | Type | Description |